OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/lambda-to-append-index.md

 See the following solution, which involves defining a lambda function:

+* [Using Lambda@Edge to handle Angular client-side routing with S3 and CloudFront](https://andrewlock.net/using-lambda-at-edge-to-handle-angular-client-side-routing-with-s3-and-cloudfront/) - **this worked as the basis of the final solution**
-* [Stack Overflow "Serve index file instead of download prompt"](https://stackoverflow.com/questions/54164128/serve-index-file-instead-of-download-prompt) - **this worked and is used for both examples below**
+* [Stack Overflow "Serve index file instead of download prompt"](https://stackoverflow.com/questions/54164128/serve-index-file-instead-of-download-prompt) - **this worked and was used in an initial experiment, can be used if single page applications are not involved**
 * [Implementing Default Directory Indexes in Amazon S3-backed Amazon CloudFront Origins Using Lambada@Edge](https://aws.amazon.com/blogs/compute/implementing-default-directory-indexes-in-amazon-s3-backed-amazon-cloudfront-origins-using-lambdaedge/) - **this did not work, and resulted in download of empty files for folders ending in `/`** (for example Chrome created files named `download *` and Microsoft Edge created files named `test-folder *`)

-The solution defines a trigger on the CloudFront distribution to detect when a page is accessed with URL ending in `/`, and modifies the URL to append `index.html`.
+The solution defines a trigger on the CloudFront distribution to detect when a page is accessed with URL ending in `/` or otherwise matches a folder, and modifies the URL to append `index.html`.

 #### Example for S3 Static Public Website ####

-The following implements a CloudFront distribution for the `learn.openwaterfoundation.org` S3 bucket public static website, and therefore no authentication to deal with.
+The following implements a CloudFront distribution for the `learn.openwaterfoundation.org` S3 bucket public static website, which is a public site with no authentication.
-Note that this example uses the origin content of the S3 bucket, not the served static website.
-This is done on purpose to illustrate how to resolve the issue with `index.html` not being the default file in a folder when using CloudFront.

 A Lambda function must be defined in the ***N. Virginia*** region using the AWS Console for Lambda.
 Click the ***Create function*** button.
 Use the ***Author from Scratch*** approach and define a function as follows.

-* The function name is `CloudFrontUrlHandler_SPA_TopLevelWithVersions` to keep it as verbose as possible so its functionality can be determined at a glance.
+* The function name CloudFrontUrlHandler_SPA_TopLevelWithVersions`
+  is verbose so that its functionality can be determined at a glance.
+  In this case `SPA` is used because it is used with Angular single page applications and `TopLevelWithVersions` indicates that it handles versioned folders.
-* Node.js.16.x is used because that is the latest available.
+* `Node.js 16.x` is used because that is the latest available.
-* An existing execution role is used (the same as used for another example).
+* An existing execution role is used (the same as used for other configuration settings).

 **<p style="text-align: center;">
 ![cloudfront-append-index2-1](images/cloudfront-append-index2-1.png)